liujiaruirz/nba_stats_database/project2/README.md

 DELETE FROM New_Player
 WHERE team_id = 1610612738;
 ```
-This query tries to delete all players of Celtics.
-The trigger we set will ensure at least one player for every team.
-Therefore, there is still going to be one player left in the returned _New_Player_ table.
+This query tries to delete all players of the team Celtics.
+Since the trigger we set ensures at least one player for each team, there is still going to be one Celtics player left in the returned _New_Player_ table.

+(Since we have run this query during testing, there is only one Celtics player record left in _New_Player_ now.
+Therefore, for the second (and future) runs, the query will return "DELETE 0", meaning that no record has been deleted.
+This corresponds to our implementation.)